sigp/lighthouse/book/src/validator-management.md

 useful.

-The [lighthouse validator-manager](./validator-manager.md) command can be used to create and import validators to a Lighthouse VC.
+The [lighthouse validator-manager](./validator-manager.md) command can be used to list validators on a Lighthouse VC.
+Create and import validators to a Lighthouse VC.
 It can also be used to move validators between two Lighthouse VCs.

 ## Introducing the `validator_definitions.yml` file